antimof/UxPlay/README.txt

 # Changelog

-1.59 2022-12-10 remove "ZOOMFIX" compile option and make compilation with X11-dependence the default if X11 development libraries are detected (this now provides fullscreen mode with a F11 or Alt+Enter key toggle); ZOOMFIX is automatically applied for GStreamer \< 1.20.
-The cmake option -DNO_X11_DEPS allows compilation with no dependence on X11.
+1.59 2022-12-12 remove "ZOOMFIX" compile option and make compilation with X11-dependence the default if X11 development libraries are detected (this now also provides fullscreen mode with a F11 or Alt+Enter key toggle); ZOOMFIX is now automatically applied for GStreamer \< 1.20.
-Reworked internal handling of metadata.
+New cmake option -DNO_X11_DEPS compiles uxplay without X11 dependence.
+Reworked internal metadata handling.
+Fix segfault with "-vs 0".

 1.58 2022-10-29 Add option "-nohold" that will drop existing connections when a new client connects.
 Update llhttp to v8.1.0.